The Thinking Behind Revenue First Systems | Rogue Pine

 How we apply it

-We don't fix everything at once.
-We find the highest-impact break across demand, pipeline, deals, customers, and expansion, and start there.
+We find the biggest break across demand, pipeline, deals, customers, and expansion, and start there.
 One constraint fixed correctly moves the whole system.

 02